Oral Medications¶

 Reasonableness Check¶

-- Giving more than 3 tablets per dose is unusual — recheck
+- Result is more than 3 tablets per dose

-- Giving less than 0.5 tablet is unusual — recheck
+- Result is less than 0.5 tablet per dose

-- If the answer is not a multiple of 0.5, recheck your work
+- Answer is not a multiple of 0.5

-- Never crush or split medications without verifying it is safe
+- Never crush or split a medication without verifying it is safe

 Practice Problems¶